dresende/node-ziffer/README.md

 ### Options

-When creating a ziffer formatter you can pass any of theses options in an optional object.
-Theses will be the defaults to subsequent `.format()` calls.
+When creating a ziffer formatter you can pass any of these options in an optional object.
+These will be the defaults to subsequent `.format()` calls.
 You can also set an individual option in a specific call by passing a second options argument as seen above.

 **List of Options**